next up previous contents

 2. Create a joint good time interval (GTI) file, when both the data and background models are available.

-3. Extract light curves from the observation data, and correct for dead-time.
+3. Extract light curves from the observation data, and correct for deadtime.
+Keep in mind that the minimum recommended time resolution for deadtime corrected HXD lightcurves is 128s.

-4. Extract light curves from the background files, and correct (for PIN) for the factor of 10 oversampling.
+4. Extract light curves from the background files and correct for the factor of 10 oversampling (for PIN) and for deadtime (for GSO).

-The following are the steps in the imaging analysis of XIS data.
+The following are the steps for the imaging analysis of XIS data:

 2. Generate corresponding exposure maps.